Misk Foundation: History

-In November 2018, a month after the death of journalist Jamal Khashoggi, the Bill & Melinda Gates Foundation pulled funding from the foundation.
-The decision ended a joint initiative between the Gates Foundation and the MiSK Foundation called the MiSK Grand Challenges, which made grants to organisations around the world working to create innovative solutions to development challenges.
-In 2017, the Gates Foundation had committed $5 million to the MiSK Grant Challenges.
+In November 2018, a month after the murder of journalist Jamal Khashoggi, the Bill & Melinda Gates Foundation pulled funding from the foundation.
+In 2017, the Gates Foundation had committed $5 million to MiSK.
 “Jamal Khashoggi’s abduction and murder are extremely troubling,” said the Gates Foundation in a statement.

-Entrepreneurship

-In the beginning of 2019, MISk foundation signed partnership contracts with 500 Startups to promote entrepreneurship.
-Misk Foundation started "Misk Startup School" for entrepreneurship education.
-In the same year, a group of young male and female Saudis represented the foundation in the Youth 20 Summit (Y20) held in Japan.

 In April 2022, MiSK Foundation acquired 96% ownership of the Japanese video game company SNK.

+In April 2024, Bill & Melinda Gates Foundation announced the opening of its first regional office in partnership with Misk in Mohammed Bin Salman Nonprofit City.
+The announcement was made during the World Economic Forum special meeting held in Riyadh, Saudi Arabia.